 Stephen Reily is an attorney, entrepreneur and civic leader in Louisville, Kentucky.
 After clerking for the U.S. Supreme Court and practicing law, he founded IMC Licensing, a global leader in brand licensing that has generated over $6 billion in consumer product sales for the Fortune 500 brands it represents.
-He is also the co-founder of Curated Media and its fast-growing app ClickHer, which shares content by and for women.
+He is also the co-founder of Curated Media, built on the premise that people are more powerful than algorithms; its flagship is the fashion and beauty app, ClickHer.

 In 2017 he created the Reily Reentry Project in partnership with the Louisville Urban League and its leader, Sadiqa Reynolds, to support expungement programs for citizens of Kentucky.
 He serves on the Boards of Creative Capital, a leading grantmaker in the arts, the American Federation for Arts, the Greater Louisville Project, the James Graham Brown Foundation, and LHOME.
 Past Board services includes the Louisville Urban League, Muhammad Ali Center, the Speed Art Museum, the New Museum of Contemporary Art, the Downtown Development Corporation (Louisville), Christ Church Cathedral (Louisville), Louisville Collegiate School, American Life & Accident Insurance Co. of Kentucky, Inc., and Hardscuffle, Inc.